To report a wildlife violation call 1-844-NWR-TIPS (1-844-697-8477).

-The refuge offers three shotgun deer hunts and one archery hunt in a designated part of the refuge for hunters with disabilities.
+The refuge offers three gun deer hunts and one archery hunt in a designated part of the refuge for hunters with disabilities.
 Hunters must have a Class A, B, C or D permit to be able to apply for the hunts.
 All of these permits can be obtained from the Wisconsin Department of Natural Resources.
 The designated disabled hunt area is located in Dodge County within the "Southern Farmland Zone" (previously Unit 68B) Ten hunting blinds are available for use during the gun hunts.
 For more information call 920-387-2658 ext.
 124.

 Learn to Hunt Waterfowl